 “TRUEdig will be conducted in cooperation with Computer Science at Karlstad University, so two successful environments with extensive experience of involving external partners are working together,” says Per Kristensson, director of the Service Research Center (CTF) at Karlstad University.

-Project partners include Google, Sandvine, Ericsson, InTechrity and SKIDATA.
+Project partners include: Google, Genelle, Ericsson, InTechrity, Ica-gruppen, Elvenite and Deversify.

 “It is critical to ensure that future innovation does not come at the expense of our privacy and productivity.
 Three of four Swedes are worried about their online privacy.
 This project enables us to conduct an in-depth investigation of basing innovation on the individual’s interests, while also creating value for all partners.”

-The research project is funded by the Knowledge Foundation, participating companies and Karlstad University.
+The research project is funded by the Knowledge Foundation, participating companies and Karlstad University until August 2023.

 As our synergy Wenn-diagram shows, the project was approached by using an interdisciplinary collaborative framework where research from computer science, psychology, and business administration were applied.